All About African Turquoise

 Although African Turquoise is called Turquoise, it is actually not turquoise in the traditional sense.
 Rather, it is a form of jasper that is mined in Africa, and is often treated to give it that rich blue-green color we love about traditional turquoise.
 The matrix of the stone with its beautiful black and brown webs and spots is what truly makes the stone a beautiful substitute for the more expensive traditional turquoise.

 If African Turquoise isn’t Turquoise at all, then what is it?
 Since it is a form of Jasper, and Jasper is a form of Chalcedony, then African Turquoise is technically a form of chalcedony, like agate and so many other stones.
 African Jasper contains crystal quartz which gives it an opaque appearance, in contrast to the usually transparent agate.
-Because of its makeup and inclusions, African turquoise is actually a much harder stone than traditional turquoise, making it great for beaded bracelets that may get abused in day-to-day wear.
+It also has other inclusions, such as copper and iron, that contribute to its beautiful mottled color palette.